 If you can achieve these core elements in your visuals, you can make your branding stand out.
 For example, We Are We Wear is an eco-friendly swimwear brand that makes swimsuits for all shapes and sizes.
 In their Facebook cover photo, they have incorporated their motto, making it visually appealing.

-Branding just doesn’t revolve around visual representation in terms of logo, fonts, color palette, etc. It also means that the content is appealing, interesting to read, and attention-grabbing.
+Branding doesn’t revolve around visual representation in terms of logo, fonts, color palette, etc., only.
+It also means that the content is appealing, interesting to read, and attention-grabbing.
 With your content, you can stand out by developing a unique brand voice.

 When your brand voice is recognizable by your audience, they will click on your branded results more, and thus, Google will pull up the rank for your entire content.
 Make sure the content has the following aspects: